nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

     * For example, are applicants for a job asked about their commitment to open science in their recent work?
 Are post-docs encouraged to make their data open when conducting their work?
     * An excellent resource on this topic can be found in the [National Academies of Sciences, Engineering, and Medicine.
 2021.
 Developing a Toolkit for Fostering Open Science Practices: Proceedings of a Workshop.
 Washington, DC: The National Academies Press](https://doi.org/10.17226/26308).

-### Discussing Representation, and Mentoring and Training Practicies
+### Discussing Representation, and Mentoring and Training Practices

 * What is the “signaling language” used in grant applications, job postings, and descriptions of research conducted at your organization?
     * Does this language imply open or closed science practice?